adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 ## 4. Reviewing entries before submission is difficult

 A user will need to memorise all the hints in order to check their form entries before submission.
 This is because as each form field is filled out, the hint disappears.
-The more fields there are the bigger the problem.
+The more fields there are, the bigger the problem.

 ## 5. Errors are hard to fix